0xadri/notes-js/__intrvw_qs_01_javascript.md

 ## `Promise Handling` With `async/await`: Code Example ?

 Good Practice:
- - Always wrap your await in a try/catch/finally block
+ - Always wrap your await in a try/catch/finally block - this can be done in outer function tho

 ```javascript
 async function handlePromise() {